krAlena/lending-monochrome-style/README.md

 # Main info

-This site is mine implementation for portfolio of cool design https://www.figma.com/community/file/1370314670930501378/high-landing-the18-design-free (made by Oleg Poturemskiy)
-It realy inspired me to make it live.
+This project is my implementation of an inspiring [design](https://www.figma.com/community/file/1370314670930501378/high-landing-the18-design-free (made by Oleg Poturemskiy)) created by Oleg Poturemskiy, which I discovered on Figma.
+The design really caught my attention, and I was excited to bring it to life.
+The result is a fully functional, responsive website that maintains the essence of the original design while adding interactive elements to enhance the user experience.
+To ensure accessibility, I replaced the original font, ['Neue Machina'](https://www.typewolf.com/neue-machina), with a similar free Google font, ['Space Grotesk'](https://fonts.google.com/specimen/Space+Grotesk).

 ### `npm start`